 Except in some tribal jurisdictions, when a collision occurs on a local public roadway or state highway in Washington, the collision report is sent to the Washington State Patrol for storage.

 WSDOT's Transportation Data & GIS division parters with Washington State Patrol to code each collision report, except citizen-generated collision reports, into the state's collision database.
 Local agency traffic professionals then have access to this data to make decisions.

 When a traffic collision occurs and a police officer is not called to the scene, drivers have the option to submit their own collision report to the police department in the jurisdiction their collision occurred.

 December 31, 2008 was the last day that WSDOT turned these reports into collision data.
 Because the reliability of this type of collision report is highly variable, WSDOT no longer uses these collision reports to make decisions about grant funding for state, county, city, tribal, and other partner organizations.

 Local agency traffic professionals can still view copies of these reports.
 See the Collision Reports section below to find out how.

-- Local agencies can work with WSDOT's Collision Data and Analysis division to get collision data.
+Contact WSDOT's Transportation Data & GIS division to get collision data.
 This begins by filling out a Collision Data Request form.
-This office then provides data in hard copy, PDF, and Excel formats.
-For questions please contact 360-570-2454 or email@example.com.
+Instructions are on the form for how to submit it.
+This division then provides data in hard copy, PDF, and Excel formats.
+For questions please contact email@example.com or 360-570-2454.